SeByDocKy/pvbrain2/README.md

 Classic procedure:

-> - i) retrieve the PVbrain 2 zip by right clicking and save as (https://github.com/SeByDocKy/pvbrain2/archive/refs/heads/main.zip)
+> - i) Retrieve the PVbrain 2 zip by right clicking and save as (https://github.com/SeByDocKy/pvbrain2/archive/refs/heads/main.zip)
-> - ii) Uncompress into your local folder or into your/config/esphome folder the zip file
+> - ii) Uncompress the zip file into your local folder or into your/config/esphome folder
+> - iii) Open your esphome's secrets.yaml file and check if wifi_ssid, wifi_password and ap_password are correctly defined with your local WiFi informations
+> - iv) Edit the PVbrain2.yaml and comment/uncomment each package according to your own solar setup.
+> - v) Compile and upload the code on your ESP32 S3 device

 # Main PCB Layout :